CakeCrusher/self_improving_agents/notes/guidelines.md

 - Make sure to use correct typings for chat completion messages
 - For the primitive Actions object: should this be the entire model call object or should it be destructured???
     - for specificity it should be flat
+- Need to be able to quantify evals as otherwise I am limited on evaluating comparisons using LLM.
+Need to also increase post update evaluation quantity.
+- Use arize internally for the RL system

 ## Research
 - Offline inverse RL = learn the eval